A general $q$-series transformation and its applications to multi-sum Rogers-Ramanujan-Slater identities: Applications

 \end{tl}

-Starting with Theorem \ref{mainthm-add} directly, we can deduce a few easy-to-use transformations.
-Precisely, by taking the limit as $t\to\infty$ alone in \eqref{WWWWWW-00-wg-1204}, we have \begin{tl} With the same condition as Theorem \ref{mainthm-add}.
+From Theorem \ref{mainthm-add} it is easy to deduce a few easy-to-use transformations.
+For instance, by taking the limit as $t\to\infty$ alone in \eqref{WWWWWW-00-wg-1204}, we have \begin{tl} With the same condition as Theorem \ref{mainthm-add}.
 Then it holds

 \end{tl} Transformation \eqref{WWWWWW-00-wg-1204-1} may be further stated as \begin{tl}Let $\left\{A_n\right\}_{n\in \mathbb{Z}}$ be any general sequence such that the series below converge absolutely.
 Then there holds